georgejieh/bikeshare-analysis/README.md

 ![img](https://i.imgur.com/A483Am0.png)

-From the pivogt table we learn the following:
+From the pivot table we learn the following:

 - The 33 Days + trip was taken by a casual rider during Spring of April on a docked bike.
 - Annual members on average takes shorter rides than casual riders, but at a slightly higher frequency.